Master of Business Administration (MBA) Degree, Online Program

 Students with an overall grade point average lower than 3.00 at the end of any semester will be notified of academic standing.
 Students not meeting the 3.00 requirement will be provided specific instruction and guidance on the next steps specific to their academic situation.
 In some cases, students may submit an appeal to the JGSB Academic Standards Committee, requesting to be placed on academic probation.
 The committee reviews all academic cases, and may consult the dean's office for counsel and/or suggestions on proposed handling of the case.
 The committee will decide, based on the circumstances of the appeal, whether the student may resume studies on academic probation; is to be academically suspended for one semester or an academic year; or is to be dismissed from the MBA program.

 JGSB students may not take courses pass/fail to count toward their degree requirements.
 JGSB students may audit courses with departmental and professor approval.
-The courses will not count toward the MBA, but will appear on the transcript.
+The courses do not count toward the MBA, but will appear on the transcript.

 Professional Standards